 Break up the visual elements on your site.
-By incorporating some white space, or visual emptiness, you can draw your viewers’ eyes to key elements of the page without making them feel overwhelmed by a bevy of content.
+By incorporating some white space, or visual emptiness, you can draw your viewers’ eyes to key elements of the page without making them feel overwhelmed by the content.

-It can be tempting to overdesign each element of your site, but doing so may overstimulate—and overwhelm—your audience.
-Try sticking to a small selection of colors, fonts, and style choices that will convey your brand image clearly and effortlessly.
+It can be tempting to overdesign each part of your site, but doing so may overstimulate—and overwhelm—your audience.
+Try sticking to this design strategy: Choose a small selection of colors, fonts, and style choices for your website that will convey the image of your restaurant clearly and effortlessly.

 Feature high-quality photos of your most popular menu items.